 - December 4, 1959: The total cost of a hospital insurance program for the Yukon would be in the neighourhood of $610,000 a year, territorial councillors were told this week.
 Main points of interest for councillors is the federal government’s decision on a request made last spring, when Ottawa was asked to pick up the tab for the cost of Indian care and everything over $25 per day for other Yukon hospital patients.

 - December 4, 1959: Canada's first national flag could well come out of the Yukon.
 Harry Gordon-Cooper, pilot, prospector, former hotsprings owner and now clerk of the court has designed a Canadian Flag which not only fits the traditional rules of heraldry but meets the historic and sentimental needs of most segments of the nation.
 In addition, its design is sufficiently striking to arouse the Patriotic spirit that normally lies fairly dormant in the Canadian heart.

 - December 10, 1959: A large-scale search for California pilot Ralph Kolsrud, missing since Monday somewhere North of here on a flight in his wheel-equipped Cessna 180 between Northway, Alaska, and Whitehorse is being pressed by the RCAF and private aircraft.

-- December 17, 1959: Mayor Cameron announces on December 13 that he will not run in January's civic elections.
+- December 17, 1959: Mayor Cameron announced on December 13 that he will not run in January's civic elections.

-- December 17, 1959: bout 84 hours after he was first reported missing, American pilot Ralph Kolsrud was found last week half-way between Haines, Alaska and Mile 1016.
+- December 17, 1959: American pilot Ralph Kolsrud was found last week half-way between Haines and Mile 1016, about 84 hours after he was first reported missing.
 He was found uninjured, walking about 10 miles from his plane, which was not damaged.

 Continue to January 1960